turbot/steampipe-plugin-github/docs/tables/github_organization_external_identity.md

 The `github_organization_external_identity` table provides insights into the external identities of users within a GitHub organization.
 As a GitHub organization administrator, this table can be used to gain a comprehensive understanding of the linked identities of users at your Identity Provider.
 This can be particularly useful when managing users in organizations that use SAML single sign-on (SSO) with GitHub.

 **Important Notes**

 - You must specify the `organization` column in `where` or `join` clause to query the table.

-To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required (the token must be created at the organization level):
+To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required (the token must be created under the resource owner organization):

 - Organization permissions:
   - Members (Read-only): Required to access general organization metadata.
 - Repository permissions:
   - Metadata (Read-only): Required to access general repository metadata.

 ## Examples

 ### List external identities of an organization

 This query is useful for gaining insights into the external identities associated with a specific organization.
 It allows you to identify the roles and usernames of these external identities, which can help in assessing the organization's security and access management structure.

 ```sql+postgres